Range Map

 Overview

 The Cessna Citation Ultra (Model 560, 1994 to 1999) is the mid-production, glass-cockpit member of the straight-wing Citation 560 family.
-It took the Citation V airframe, lifted thrust with Pratt & Whitney Canada JT15D-5D turbofans (3,045 lbf each, up from the V’s JT15D-5A), and added a full Honeywell Primus 1000 electronic flight deck in place of the V’s captain-side EFIS.
-At 279 aircraft delivered it was the single largest production block of the 560 line, which is why the Ultra is the most commonly traded variant on the resale market today.
+It took the Cessna Citation V airframe, lifted thrust with Pratt & Whitney Canada JT15D-5D turbofans (3,045 lbf each, up from the V’s JT15D-5A), and added a full Honeywell Primus 1000 electronic flight deck in place of the V’s captain-side EFIS.

-For the GA buyer, the Ultra is the value entry into a true cabin-class light jet: a 45,000 ft ceiling, a roomy executive cabin, and a modernized glass panel at acquisition costs well below the later PW535-powered Encore.
-It sits one clear step above the Citation Bravo in capability while keeping handling and field performance that owner-flown crews find approachable.
+For the GA buyer, the Ultra is a value entry into a true cabin-class light jet: a 45,000 ft ceiling, a roomy executive cabin, and a modernised glass panel, at a direct operating cost near 2,828 USD per hour.
+It sits one step above the Cessna Citation Bravo in cabin and ceiling while keeping handling and field performance that owner-flown crews find approachable.

 Key Features for GA Buyers